 Helping students make wise choices is of paramount importance at Clarksville Christian School.
-To that end, we have created guidelines to protect students.
-Students who smoke, vape, drink alcohol in any amount, or use illegal drugs while enrolled at CCS (on campus or at school-related activities) will face disciplinary consequences.
-The school reserves the right to randomly administer drug tests or require ongoing drug testing at any time.
-Law enforcement resources may be used for drug prevention purposes at the discretion of the Administration.
+To that end, we promote age appropriate programs designed to inform students about the dangers of smoking, vaping, alcohol, or drug use and abuse.
 These efforts are intended to assist students in resisting temptation and to give them another reason to say "no" if pressured to make poor choices.